In crisis? Mental health services are available 24/7 by calling 204-482-5419 or 1-866-427-8628

 A Health Care Directive is a personal care document that describes your wishes for your care, in the event that you are unable to make those wishes known.
 If you have such a document, please advise our staff when you are admitted.
 For more information on Health Care Directives, please ask your health care provider.

 This information can improve your recovery and your health.
 Please do not hesitate to ask any questions you may have before leaving the hospital.
-Please note that you not be able to drive after your procedure.
-We require your driver to come up to Day Surgery to pick you up

 Respectful Workplace